-This AGREEMENT is made this day of , 20, between Sierra Club ("SC"), having its principal place of business at 2101 Webster St., Suite 1300, Oakland CA 94612, and ("Contractor"), having its principal place of business at .
+This AGREEMENT is made this day o of, 20, between Sierra Club ("SC"), having its principal place of busin ess at 2101 Webster St., Suite 1300, Oakland CA 94612, and ("Contractor"), having its principal place of business at · TERM OF CONTRACT Section 1.01.
+This agreement will becom e effective on, 20 and will continue in effect through , 20 (the "Termination Date"), unless terminated in accordance with the provisions of Artic le 7 of this agreement.